Shaurya-git-bit/Anime-Hit-Predictor/README.md

 | One-Punch Man S3 | Not Hit | 44.08% | ✅ Flop |

 **4/5 correct.** Lazarus is the interesting miss, it got great critical scores but never became a true breakout, showing the model's limits when a show is "good" but not "phenomenon" level.

+Worth noting: both clean hits (Dororo, Orb) scored 90%+ confidence, while Lazarus, the one with a genuinely mixed real-world reception, came in lower at 83%.
+Might just be 2 data points, but it hints the model's probability score isn't just "hit or not," it's picking up on how big a hit something is.

 ## Setup